JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7907 days**.

-And here is a just a random fact -  **The first hair dryer was a vacuum cleaner that was used for drying hair**.
+And here is a just a random fact -  **The chemical name for caffeine is 1,3,7-trimethylzantihine**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)